httpwg/http-extensions/draft-ietf-httpbis-replay.md

 early data, the request will be processed twice.

-Replays are also possible if there are multiple server instances that will accept early data, or if the same server accepts early data multiple times (though the latter would be in violation of requirements in Section 8 of
+Replays are also possible if there are multiple server instances that will accept early data or if the same server accepts early data multiple times (though the latter would be in violation of requirements in Section 8 of
 {{!TLS13}}).